Skip to content

 Unary operators by definition only need one argument, Template Engine comes with only two built in unary operators, they are not and -.

-Symbol Description P* Example
+Symbol Description Precedence1 Example

 - Switches the signal 5 -(-1) outputs 1